 Upon return to the US Jon was hired full time by Ares Armor to sew custom orders for the Marines, LEOs, and competitive shooters in and near Camp Pendleton.
-He quickly grew from custom sewer, to Chief of Textile Manufacturing, and after the Sandyhook market crisis to the position of President of Ares Armor assisting Dimitri then CEO in keeping the company out of bankruptcy while satisfying an enormous back order. step down to VP of Manufacturing Science and Technologies Development so that he could focus on new product development and overseeing manufacturing which had grown from textiles to including, metal goods, thermoform plastics, and injection molding.
+He quickly grew from custom sewer, to Chief of Textile Manufacturing, and after the Sandyhook market crisis he moved to the position of President of Ares Armor assisting Dimitri, then CEO, in keeping the company out of bankruptcy while satisfying an enormous back order.
+Once stability was achieved he requested to step down to VP of Manufacturing Science and Technologies Development so that he could focus on new product development and overseeing manufacturing which had grown from textiles to including, metal goods, thermo-form plastics, and injection molding.

 After several months under the new ownership Jonathan left the company due to a disagreement of the treatment of customers, vendors, and employees by the new owner.
 He then moved back to his home town of Cornville, AZ with no plan to get back in to the tactical industry.
 But after getting reacquainted with Nick, a childhood friend, and many old customers especially from the Reconnaissance community urging him, Jonathan started up Arbor Arms.